Thomas101Shen/HyperLiquid_OHLC/README.md

 - Timestamp is in **UTC**, per HyperLiquid's format.
 - You may experience compatibility issues with `pandas-ta`.
 A future release may include manually implemented indicators.
+- The code is littered with commented code, these are past attempts to fix problems and you may take these as suggestions :)

 ---